AkshitChilkoti-Animator/AkshitChilkoti-Animator/README.md

 - [Convert any device into a proxy internet server!](https://akshitwrite.netlify.app/posts/proxy)
 <!-- BLOG-POST-LIST:END -->

-## 🔭 Fun Facts
+## 🤓 Fun Facts
-- 🚀 I love model rocketry cosmology, astrophysics and observational astronomy...
+- 🔭 I love model rocketry, cosmology, astrophysics and observational astronomy...
 I love space!
 - 🖥️ I enjoy doing all sorts of stuff in computer... from CAD to coding to animation!
 - 🌍 I enjoy traveling and exploring new places.